Guided tours - FAQs

 3. How much does a guided tour of Lambeth Palace cost?

 Guided tours are priced at £10 per person.
 There is no charge for children under the age of 17.
+In 2015 tours will be £12 per person.

 4. Why do I have to wait to visit Lambeth Palace?